Our People

 Research

-I am gripped by the transnational histories of US imperialism, foreign relations, and migration across the nineteenth century.
-In particular, I am interested in American emigration, the history of commodities such as gold and ice, and in rethinking the geography of the American Empire in the late-nineteenth century around its transimperial connections in Africa.
-I am a Senior Research Fellow at the Rothermere American Institute, where I co-convene Oxford’s American History Research Seminar.
+I am gripped by the history of the United States’ relationship to the world.
+I am interested in American emigration, the history of commodities such as gold and ice, and in rethinking the geography of American Empire in the late-nineteenth century.

 Selected publications